THINKING AND THE 7 SYSTEM

 “If it feels good, it must be good.
 If it feels bad, it must be bad.”

-Each level adds to the one before, and observes it.
+Each level adds to the one before and observes the levels below it.
 Level two is the emotional thinking level.
 It adds a second layer or dimension to one’s thinking.

 This level of thinking is characteristic of the “terrible twos” that some children pass through around this age.
-They are emotional, throw tantrums, and may be difficult to handle for this reason.
+The children are emotional, throw tantrums, and may be difficult to handle for these reasons.

 Although it is still a primitive level of thinking, many modern human beings live and think at this level.
 For example, other articles on this website discuss what is called liberalism or leftist thinking.
 Thinking with the feelings is one of their prime characteristics.

 Examples.
 Liberals and leftists usually support government programs that feel good, even if they don’t work.
 Many government welfare programs are of this nature.
-Even when the results of the program indicate it does not work, the programs continue because the idea of welfare feels so good.
+Even when the results of the program indicate it does not work, the programs continue because the idea or really the feeling about welfare feels so good.

 Some authors call this kind of thinking a mental illness.
 This is because human adults should be able to think logically, and second level thinking is not logical, but rather feeling-based.
-Drug use, alcohol use and trauma often turn a logically-minded person into a second-level thinker.
+Drug use, alcohol use, nutritional depletion and/or traumas often turn logically-minded people into second-level thinkers.

 Other aberrations of second-level thinking.
-These people are so focused on their own feelings that they don’t care if they harm the feelings of others in defense of what feels good and right to them.
-This can easily occur if a person is traumatized at the age of about 2.
+These people are so focused on their own feelings that they don’t care if they harm the rights or feelings of others in defense of what feels good and right to them.
+Modern liberalism and left-wing thinking is very destructive for this reason.

 III.
 THE LOGICAL LEVELS – 3 AND 4